RSLingo/RSL-IL-ExcelTemplate/README.md

 Copyright
 --------------------------------------------------------------------------------------

-Copyright 2013 - 2015 Instituto Superior Técnico, Universidade de Lisboa.
+Copyright 2013 - 2015 INESC-ID, Instituto Superior Técnico, Universidade de Lisboa.
 All rights reserved.
 Any use of this software constitutes full acceptance of all terms of the software's license.

 Description